-Both consumers and fellow professionals often ask me what’s so special about the HydroZone 3 treatment system?
+Both consumers and fellow professionals often ask me what’s so special about the SRK HydroZone 3 treatment system?
 It’s a valid question.
 After all, the market is flush with chemistry solutions that claim they are the best way to treat pool and spa water.
 What differentiates HydroZone 3 water from other solutions?

 For starters, HydroZone 3 is a composite of systems that impact the entire operation of the pool.
 Chemistry is a big part of it, but it is only part.
 Proper filtration, balanced hydraulic design, distribution throughout the entire pool, and other factors all play a role in creating HydroZone 3 water.

-For the sake of comparison, however, let’s look at just the chemical side of HydroZone 3, which is an outgrowth of our treatment philosophy at SRK Pools.
+For the sake of comparison, however, let’s look at just the chemical side of HydroZone 3, which is an outgrowth of our treatment philosophy at SRK Pool Services.
 It combines ozone, ultraviolet (UV), and small amounts of chlorine.
 The main reason we combine these methods is that we’ve found when used together, the whole is greater than the sum of the parts.
 All three measures hold hands and make the others stronger.

 That treatment synergy is hard to explain but is arguably the main reason HydroZone 3 is so effective; it covers all the major aspects of water treatment in a highly efficient and effective treatment program.